brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-25.md

 The Sentinel turned to see Robert now standing behind him.
 Natalie's eyes widened and narrowed suspiciously in turn.

 "What's my name?
 What's *your* name?" the man said defensively.
-You tryin to interfere with a Sentinel doing his duty?"\
+"You tryin to interfere with a Sentinel doing his duty?"

 "My name is Robert Reicher, professional lawyer, and if your duty is abusing school girls then I am afraid I must interfere.
 Now, what is your name and the name of your supervising officer?"